Skin Burns, Golden CO

 Please call today for an appointment or with any questions: ☎ Precision Plastic and Hand Surgery Golden Office Phone Number 303-954-8878

-When the skin comes in contact with something hot, it may be damaged, with death of cells in the skin.
+When the skin comes in contact with something hot, it may be damaged, with the death of cells in the skin.
 The depth of the injury depends on the intensity of the heat and the length of time that it is applied.

-When the skin comes in contact with something hot, it may be damaged, with death of cells in the skin.
+When the skin comes in contact with something hot, it may be damaged, with the death of cells in the skin.
 The depth of the injury depends on the intensity of the heat and the length of time that it is applied.
 If sufficiently severe, the full thickness of the skin can be destroyed, as well as tissues under it.
 Burns can also result from contact with certain chemicals.

 Signs and Symptoms

 Burns are classified by the depth of injury, which helps determine the appropriate treatment.

 - 1st Degree: superficial—redness of skin without blisters

 - 2nd Degree: partial thickness skin damage—blisters present

 - 3rd Degree: full thickness skin damage—skin is white and leathery